zorac/php-resque/README.md

 2. All other queues ending in `:high`, in a random order.
 3. All other queues *not* ending in `:low`, in a random order.
 4. `system:low`

+### Enhanced graceful shutdown

+The default graceful shutdown process (triggered by sending a `SIGTERM` to the worker process) waits for `$worker->gracefulDelay` seconds (default five) before forcibly killing the child process with a `SIGKILL`.
+This will allow short-running jobs to complete whilst still allowing the worker to exit in a reasonable amount of time.

+If you want your jobs to be able to gracefully shut themselves down, say to ensure that logging or cleanup is pefrormed even if the job has to be premeturely terminated, then you can set `$worker->gracefulSignal` to the signal you would like to be sent instead of `SIGKILL`.
+After a further delay of `$worker->gracefulDelayTwo` seconds (default two) a final kill signal will be sent to the child and the worker will exit.

 ## Installation